coezbek/rodo/plan.md

  - [ ] Add migration mode
  - [ ] Montly Log Mode
  - [ ] Copy and Paste from <ul>/<ol> and OneNote
+ - [ ] Improve command palette with support for cursor keys

 # 2021-05-26 Wed